IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_cluster.rst

     Custom subnet CIDR to provide private IP addresses for services

-  cos_instance_crn (False, str, None)
-    A standard cloud object storage instance CRN to back up the internal registry in your OpenShift on VPC Gen 2 cluster

   resource_group_id (False, str, None)
     ID of the resource group.

-  name (True, str, None)
-    (Required for new resource) The cluster name

-  wait_for_worker_update (False, bool, True)
-    Wait for worker node to update during kube version update.

-  worker_count (False, int, 1)
-    Number of worker nodes in the cluster

-  disable_public_service_endpoint (False, bool, False)
-    Boolean value true if Public service endpoint to be disabled

-  flavor (True, str, None)
-    (Required for new resource) Cluster nodes flavour

-  update_all_workers (False, bool, False)
-    Updates all the woker nodes if sets to true

-  wait_till (False, str, IngressReady)
-    wait_till can be configured for Master Ready, One worker Ready or Ingress Ready

   vpc_id (True, str, None)
     (Required for new resource) The vpc id where the cluster is

-  tags (False, list, None)
-    List of tags for the resources

-  entitlement (False, str, None)
-    Entitlement option reduces additional OCP Licence cost in Openshift Clusters

-  force_delete_storage (False, bool, False)
-    Force the removal of a cluster and its persistent storage.
-Deleted data cannot be recovered

-  zones (True, list, None)
-    (Required for new resource) Zone info

   id (False, str, None)